gov-cy/staging-govcy-design-system-docs/src/patterns/page-not-found-pages.md

 - contact information of the department or helpline, if it exists and helps meet a user need
 - link that returns the user to the homepage of the site or service

-Contact information should either include contact details or a link to a ==contact page==.
+Contact information should either include contact details or a link to a [contact page](../contact_department_or_team/).

 The content should be clear and concise, and not blame the user.